sligocki/sligocki.github.io/_posts/2023-03-13-skelet-1-infinite.md

 ## Perpetual Skelet Cycle

 Ah, finally.
-Once you have implemented custom tape encoding, counter accelaration and generalized @uni-cycle acceleration.
+Once you have implemented custom tape encoding, counter acceleration and generalized @uni-cycle acceleration.
 You must simply run your simulation for 30-ish million simulator steps and you will reach the _Perpetual Skelet Cycle_, a cycle that never ends!

 Let